About The 2017 Festival

 Artist Shared Booth Space: plus $50

-Small Company or Start-Up Booth Space (5 employees or less, start up – 12 months or less): $350 (limited availability)
+Small Company or Start-Up Booth Space (5 employees or less, start up – 12 months or less): $375 (SOLD OUT)

 Items must be hand-produced by you; no imports or pre-fab kits.

-In order to maintain a diverse offering to festival goers, we will accept a limited number of vendors in popular categories (jewelry, bath/body, etc).
+In order to maintain a diverse offering to festival goers, we will accept a limited number of vendors in popular categories.

 In your application, please include either a website or three images of your items as well as an image of your booth setup.
 More vendor guidelines can be found here.